Azure/Virtual-Machine-Restore-Points/Crash consistent VM restore points (preview)/README.md

 ```

 ## Know issues and limitations in private preview
-* Regions supported: EAST US 2 EUAP
-* You need to create a new VM with tag name **"EnableCrashConsistentRestorePoint"** and value **"True"**.
-You cannot create a crash consistent restore point for existing VMs
-* After creating the VM you need to wait for **at least 10mins** before creating a crash consistent restore point
+* Subscription whitelisting is required.
+Please reachout to VMRestorepoints@microsoft.com with the subscription id to try out this feature.
+* Regions supported:CanadaCentral,WestCentralUS,JapanWest, CentralIndia, EastAsia, WestUS.
+We will continue to rollout in all regions in the coming weeks.
 * Suggested frequency at which crash consistent restore points can be created is 1 hour
 * Cross region creation of crash consistent restore points directly in a different region than the deployed VM is currently not supported
-* Managed Disks of size 8TB and above (striped disks) are currently not supported
+* Managed Disks of size 8TB and above (striped disks) are currently not supported.
-* Managed Disks with paid bursting (striped disks) are not supported
+* Managed Disks with paid bursting (striped disks) are not supported.
-* Standard HDDs are currently not supported
+* Ultra-disks, Premium v2 SSD, Ephemeral OS disks, Shared disks and Write Accelerated disks are not supported.